freebasic/fbfrog/readme.txt

 	* It would already help to build symbol tables temporarily, like decltables, similar to the hashtbs already used currently...
 	* fbfrog should be a single-pass compiler, if possible...
-	* CPP's whitespace preprocessing is also very inefficient, perhaps we should just not bother preserving comments...
 	* tkGet()/tkAccess() are the bottlenecks of CPP/C parser.
 Should really compare performance with tk=array instead of tk=gapbuffer, and optimize tkGet/tkAccess for gap buffer.